marunpeng93/tas/doc/execution-order/concurrency-order.md

 ## The Concurrency Order

+In the [execution order](./execution-order.md) section, we know how Tas works, and now let's see how Tas handles concurrent tasks.
 The concurrent tasks are occurs in sequence.
 Tas performs all tasks in each concurrency as a **task stream**, and 100 times concurrency correspond to 100 task streams.

 Consider the following code:

 ```js
 var tester = function(done, count){